-- 4 For this example, assume not many files need to be backed up so leave the compression off. - Turn on the encryption to protect these sensitive files during the transfer.
-The final files stored on the remote NAS will be unencrypted (usable). - Restrict the bandwidth usage to 256 KB/s to stop the archives from using all of your network connection's available bandwidth. - · You don't have to configure a purge policy for a synchronization backup. - · Click Next.
+- 4 For this example, assume the connection to the German branch office is a good one and not many files need to be backed up so leave the compression off. - Turn on the encryption to protect these sensitive files during the transfer.
+The final files stored on the remote NAS will be unencrypted (usable). - Restrict the bandwidth usage to 256 KB/s to stop the archives from using all of your network connection's available bandwidth. - You don't have to configure a purge policy for a synchronization backup.

+· Click Next.